zbw/pm20_web/doc/tech/film_meta.en.md

 # Metadata structures for films and film images

-The primary purpose of the data structures described below is to allow for publication of selected articles, after their intellectual property status had be checked.
+The primary purpose of the data structures described below is to allow for publication of selected articles - technically sections of film images -, after their intellectual property status had be checked.

 ## Films